The Meaning of Life Is the Art of Living Itself

 Man’s task in life is to become what he potentially is. – Erich Fromm

 You don’t have to struggle with the mental, emotional and physical pain of depression alone.
 If your depression is keeping you from living the life you want, it’s important that you seek help.
-If you are looking for therapy for depression in Los Angeles, please feel free to email or call me at 310-985-4106.
+If you are looking for therapy for depression in Los Angeles, please feel free to email me.
 I’m happy to answer any questions you have about depression treatment and my practice.